How much Does it Cost to Build an App Like Instacart

 A highly-interactive interface with user-friendly UI/UX for the customer.

-Return & Cancel: Return or cancel the placed order if not satisfied with the
+- Return & Cancel: Return or cancel the placed order if not satisfied with the product.

-Track Order Delivery: Real-time monitoring allows the customer updated about their product delivery status and view the progress status for the current order.
+- Track Order Delivery: Real-time monitoring keeps the customer updated about their product delivery status and view the progress status for the current order.

 Grocery App Admin Panel